bamidev/browser-window/docs/GETTING-STARTED.md

 *Cons:*
 * Not cross-platform at all.
-* The framework is not open source.
-Might be problematic for those concerned about privacy.
+* The framework is not open source, which might be problematic for those concerned about privacy.

 ## Set up Bindgen